ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm build`

-    - builds your app for production with both ugilification and minification
+    - builds your app bundle for production with both ugilification and minification

 - `npm start`